Kelly Clarkson & Gwen Stefani Get Into Heated Fight Over ‘The Voice’ Singer

-Kelly Clarkson and Gwen Stefani took their gloves off as they competed for one contestant during The Voice, battling over not only their passion for locking that performer into their team but also, their personal connection to none other than Blake Shelton and how that worked into scoring a win.
+Kelly Clarkson and Gwen Stefani took their gloves off as they competed for one contestant during The Voice.
+The battle was not just over their passion for locking that performer into their team but also their personal connection to Blake Shelton and how that worked into scoring a win.

 The war of words between the two women began after 16-year-old performer Gracee Shriver covered the tune “Rainbow” by Kacey Musgraves, prompting both Kelly and Gwen to turn around to see the person whose voice captivated them.